enebo/Purugin/README.md

 of your Purugin:

 <pre><code>
-class AdminPlugin
+class PortsPlugin
-  include Purugin::Plugin
+  include Purugin::Plugin, Purugin::Colors
-  description 'Admin', 0.2
+  description 'Ports', 0.3
-  required :Commands, :include => :Command
+  required :LocsPlus, :include => :CoordinateEncoding

-  def on_enable
-    command('/who', 'display all users') do |e, *args|
-      me = e.player
-      me.world.players.each do |player|
-        me.send_message "#{player.display_name} (#{player.name})"
+  #...
 end
-    end
-  end
-end
 </code></pre>

-This example shows that the 'Admin' plugin requires (via 'required' method) the 'Commands' plugin and that it should include the 'Command' module from the 'Commands' plugin.
+This example shows that the 'Ports' plugin requires (via 'required' method) the 'LocsPlus' plugin and that it should include the 'CoordinateEncoding' module from the 'LocsPlus' plugin.

 You can specify optional dependencies via the optional declaration: